 5 Places In Edinburgh With Dark History1st Sep 2022

-As the capital of Scotland, Edinburgh is brimming with history.
+As the capital of Scotland, Edinburgh is brimming with history, which we love sharing with visitors on our five-star history tours.
 The castle at the centre of the city itself is almost 1,000 years old, but not all of its history is lighthearted.
 In this blog we'll explore five places in Edinburgh that have dark history.

 1. The Edinburgh Castle Esplanade